ekrsulov/ttpe/doc/docs/event-bus/overview.md

 # Event Bus Overview

-The **Canvas Event Bus** is a type-safe publish/subscribe (pub/sub) system that serves as the communication backbone of Vectornest.
+The **Canvas Event Bus** is a type-safe publish/subscribe (pub/sub) system that serves as the communication backbone of VectorNest.
 It decouples plugins from direct canvas manipulation and enables loose coupling between components, allowing them to communicate without explicit dependencies.

 ## Why an Event Bus?